|Get your colonoscopy in 4 easy steps!|

-ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable.
-The cost of a colonoscopy is kept artificially low through the program to encourage underinsured individuals to get screened.
-The lower rate is achieved through physicians and facilities that partially donate their time and services to help the communities around them.
+ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable and a known cost.
+The cost of the procedure is kept low through the program to encourage underinsured individuals to get screened.
+The rate is achieved through physicians and facilities that accept a discounted rate because they believe in the mission of the program.
 The wonderful physicians that participate in the program are the real ones to thank.

 Will the procedure hurt?

 Colonoscopies do not hurt.
 They do make you feel uncomfortable.
-To make the experience pleasant, we have included conscious sedation costs into the price.
-You most likely won't remember your procedure.
+To make the experience pleasant, we have included sedation / anesthesia costs into the price.
+You will be comfortable during your procedure.

 How do I get started?

 Getting started is simple.
-You can Request an Appointment here.
+Visit our Request an Appointment page.